marcandre/detect_swipe/README.md

 Global setting:

     $.detectSwipe.threshold // The number of pixels your finger must move to trigger a swipe event.
 Defaults is 20.
+    $.detectSwipe.preventDefault // Should touchmove events be prevented?
+Defaults to true.